-The standard argument about AI and incumbents goes like this: AI lowers the cost of producing capabilities that incumbents charged premium prices for.
+The standard argument about AI and incumbents goes like this.
+AI lowers the cost of the capabilities incumbents charged a premium for.
 Software rewrites itself.
 Switching costs collapse.
 The moat drains.

-This argument is broadly correct.
-For most categories of enterprise software, AI is a compression force.
-It accelerates competition, reduces the value of proprietary interfaces, and makes vendor switching faster and cheaper.
+For most enterprise software, that argument is right.
+AI is a compression force.
+It speeds up competition, lowers the value of a proprietary interface, and makes switching vendors faster and cheaper.

-There is a specific class of infrastructure where this logic inverts.
-Regulated infrastructure with mandatory checkpoints does not get less valuable when AI agents become more capable.
+There is one class of infrastructure where the logic inverts.
+Regulated infrastructure with mandatory checkpoints does not get less valuable as AI agents get more capable.
 It gets more valuable.
-Understanding why requires understanding the difference between a vendor relationship and a regulatory relationship.
+The reason is the difference between a vendor relationship and a regulatory one.

-AI agents can evaluate switching costs between software vendors in an afternoon.
-They can identify alternative providers, compare capabilities, and calculate the friction of migration.
-They cannot evaluate the cost of rebuilding regulatory relationships because those relationships are not for sale.
-Banking sponsorships, carrier agreements, bureau data furnisher relationships, and MTL licences take years to establish and are not fungible with capital.
+An AI agent can size up the switching cost between two software vendors in an afternoon.
+It can find alternatives, compare them, and price the migration.
+It cannot price the cost of rebuilding a regulatory relationship, because those relationships are not for sale.
+Bank sponsorships, carrier agreements, bureau furnisher status, and MTL licences take years to establish and do not trade for capital.

-There is a meaningful distinction between software that does financial things and infrastructure that is the regulated position making financial things possible.
+There is a real difference between software that does financial things and the regulated position that makes financial things possible.

-A payment processing vendor is software that does financial things.
-It processes transactions, produces receipts, and connects to card rails.
-An AI agent can evaluate this vendor against its competitors in an afternoon and identify a switching path.
-The switching cost exists but is not prohibitive.
+A payment processor is software that does financial things.
+It moves transactions, produces receipts, connects to card rails.
+An agent can compare it to its competitors in an afternoon and find a switching path.
+The cost is real, but it is not prohibitive.

-A money services business licence is a regulated position.
+A money services licence is a regulated position.
 It is not a product.
-It is a legal status that enables a specific class of financial activity, granted by a regulator after a compliance review that takes months to years.
-An AI agent cannot acquire it, cannot reproduce it through a software rewrite, and cannot route around it.
-Any entity attempting to execute the financial activities that require this position without holding it is operating illegally, regardless of how sophisticated its technology is.
+It is a legal status that allows a class of financial activity, granted by a regulator after a review that runs months to years.
+An agent cannot acquire it, cannot rewrite its way around it, and cannot route past it.
+Do the activity without it and you are operating illegally, however good the technology is.

-The same logic applies to insurance carrier agreements by jurisdiction, credit bureau data furnisher agreements, open banking access agreements, and bank sponsorship relationships for payment programmes.
-Each of these is a relationship, not a product.
-Relationships of this kind have institutional structures that do not dissolve in response to competitive pressure.
+The same holds for insurance carrier agreements by jurisdiction, bureau furnisher agreements, open banking access, and bank sponsorship for payment programs.
+Each one is a relationship, not a product, and relationships like these do not dissolve under competitive pressure.

 Months typically required to establish the core regulatory relationships needed to operate as a regulated financial infrastructure provider in North America.